Why choose Bloq?

-Unlike some Block Management Agents, we don’t take any commission or kickbacks from any of the services that we procure on your behalf.
-Not even insurance.
+Unlike some Block Management Agents, we don’t take commission from any of the contractors that we procure on your behalf.
+We charge a monthly fee for our service which is agreed up front and do not enhance this with hidden kickbacks.
 The Service Charge is client money and we believe that it’s not ethical to be paid to do a job and then be paid again from a service provider.

 Do you charge a fee for carrying out works?

 Arranging most works is included within our fixed fee.
-Sometimes for large works which requires a tender process or project management, e.g. large Section 20 Works, then we may need to agree a fee with you before we start.
+Sometimes for large works which require a tender process or project management, e.g. large Section 20 Works, there may be an additional charge.
+If this is the case, we will always agree this fee with you before we start.